Choline: Content in foods

-Choline occurs in foods as a free cation and in the form of phospholipids, especially as phosphatidylcholines.
+Choline occurs in foods as a free cation and phospholipids, especially as phosphatidylcholines.
 Choline is highest in organ meats and egg yolks, though it is found to a lesser degree in non-organ meats, grains, vegetables, fruit, and dairy products.
 Cooking oils and other food fats have about 5 mg/100 g of total choline.
 In the United States, food labels express the amount of choline in a serving as a percentage of Daily Value (%DV) based on the Adequate Intake of 550 mg/day.
 100% of the daily value means that a serving of food has 550 mg of choline.
 "Total choline" is defined as the sum of free choline and choline-containing phospholipids, without accounting for mass fraction.

 Human breast milk is rich in choline.
 Exclusive breastfeeding corresponds to about 120 mg of choline per day for the baby.
 An increase in a mother's choline intake raises the choline content of breast milk, and a low intake decreases it.
 Infant formulas may or may not contain enough choline.
 In the EU and the US, it is mandatory to add at least 7 mg of choline per 100 kilocalories (kcal) to every infant formula.
 In the EU, levels above 50 mg/100 kcal are not allowed.

 Trimethylglycine is a functional metabolite of choline.
 It substitutes for choline nutritionally, but only partially.
 High amounts of trimethylglycine occur in wheat bran (1,339 mg/100 g), toasted wheat germ (1,240 mg/100 g) and spinach (600–645 mg/100 g), for example.